Agenda

 Inside the Funding Round

-A moderated discussion with senior executives from one of the world’s leading fusion companies & their investors, exploring their capital-raising process and experience from start-up to major.
+A moderated discussion with a senior executive from one of the world’s leading fusion companies & their investors, exploring their capital-raising process and experience from start-up to major to commercialisation.

 1:00 PM